-Immer allows you to work with immutable state more conveniently.
+- Immer v8.0.0 - work with immutable state more conveniently

 The first project is a use-case for the Web Audio API that allows you to pretend you are a blues guitar player.
 I had a great time playing around with it, although my cat has expressed her reservations about my level of artistic talent.
 Very loudly.

 Wizard Zines is an older project of Julia Evans where she shares her passion for various IT and geeky topics as short comics.
 The latest addition to the family is a series dedicated to CSS, but there are also ones about Git, the Command Line, SQL, and more.

 Most importantly, if you live in a country with lower buying power, you can get a nice discount.